Finite-dimensional monomial algebras are determined by their automorphism group: Counterexamples and proof of the

 where $\Z/2\Z$ permutes the two components of the direct sum.
 Now, we already computed $\Aut_\KK(\KK[x]/(x^3))$ in \cref{example finiteness}, so we finally get that $\Aut_\KK(B_1) \simeq (\GA\rtimes\GM)^2\rtimes\Z/2\Z\simeq \Aut_\KK(B_2)$.
 But again, they are not isomorphic as algebras, since one of them is local and the other is not. \end{example}

-These examples tell us that we must focus on finite, local $\KK$-algebras.
+These examples show that we must focus on finite-dimensional, local $\KK$-algebras.
 The last hypothesis in \cref{thm main}, that is, the dimension of the cotangent space $\M/\M^2$ being $n$, is crucial in order to compare such an algebra with a monomial algebra.
 This is the subject of our last result.